 Are ants more threatened than other insects?

 Ants are remarkably resilient.
-For instance, there is an excellent study by Sarah E- Diamond & Co that seems to show that ants population numbers don’t change but their fragility increases, so they become less resilient.
+For instance, an excellent study by Sarah E- Diamond & Co shows that ants’ population numbers don’t change but their fragility increases, so they become less resilient.
 Climate change is weakening ants.

 Are there any particular changes in their community behaviors due to climate change?

-We can see there are changes in their communities; the colony sizes are changing, mainly decreasing, and this is very likely to affect the way individuals behave.
+We can see changes in their communities; the colony sizes are changing, mainly decreasing, which is very likely to affect how individuals behave.

 Between Frederic E. Clements and Joseph H. Connell, which one of the two leading schools on biodiversity studies in the 20th century would you be a supporter of, that of studying individuals or understanding communities as a whole?

-At this point we should holistically analyze things; we need to integrate all sorts of knowledge and the evidence we can gather.
+At this point, we should holistically analyze things; we need to integrate all sorts of knowledge and the evidence we can gather.
 Many different things threaten insects, so you need to gather all these aspects together to come up with a valuable understanding of what’s going on and to find an excellent solution.
-There is this concept of consilience, the unity of knowledge, which I believe people such as Edward Wilson defended; everything is connected between different areas.
+There is this concept of consilience, the unity of knowledge.
+I believe in what people like Edward Wilson defended; Everything is connected.

 What about humans?
 How is climate change affecting our behavior as a community?

-I think the interesting question is, will we, as humans with fewer resources, cooperate more?
+I think the interesting question is, will we cooperate more as humans with fewer resources?
 And I think the answer is complex.
-On the one hand, we are cooperating more, with globalization, with many exchanges between countries and in deeply diverse societies.
-Of course, resources are decreasing, but maybe our most significant threat is not the lack of them but the unwise use of them.
-It seems to me, we don’t make smart use of our position on this planet.
-Take fishing as an example, there are plenty of fish in the world, but we have decided to explore some areas with damaging fishing techniques.
+On the one hand, we are collaborating more, with globalization, with many exchanges between countries and in deeply diverse societies.
+Of course, resources are decreasing, but maybe our most significant threat is not the lack of them but their unwise use.
+It seems to me, we don’t make clever use of our position on this planet.
+For example, there are plenty of fish in the world, but we have decided to explore some areas with damaging fishing techniques.
 Continuing like this creates a deep unbalance in marine ecosystems.

 Born in Barcelona, you’ve also lived in Canada and Africa, you’ve visited Taiwan, and recently, you finished your Master’s in Hong Kong.
 Having seen so many different civilizations and cultures, do you think it’s possible to stop climate change?

 I am hopeful.
-I’m hopeful because there is no alternative; we need to solve this issue, and we better do it fast.
-Changes need to be made, and we should change our way of working and living and our way of thinking.
+I’m hopeful because there is no alternative; we need to solve this issue and do it fast.
+We need to change.
+And we should change our way of working, living, and thinking.
 If we want to thrive, there’s no other way.
-What’s the point in amazing projects such as This is My Earth if you are not hopeful?
+What’s the point in unique projects such as This is My Earth if you are not hopeful?
 Stay hopeful and work hard; we can do it.
+And you can be sure about the fact that your donation goes to where it’s needed.

 Some would argue that as a Western white man, it’s easier to say these things because you’ve had lots of chances to get a good education, to travel, and to think “outside of the box” — and by doing so, you have polluted much more than other citizens of the planet.
 How would you respond to that?

 I have indeed taken the plane much more than I should have.
-However, I have recently tried to reduce my plane travels as much as possible, trying to avoid it if there’s a more sustainable transportation method.
-However, I have to accept that to pursue some of my research, taking a plane was more convenient.
+However, I have recently tried to reduce my plane travel as much as possible, trying to avoid it if there’s a more sustainable transportation method.
+However, I must accept that taking a plane was more convenient for pursuing some of my research.
 It is not the best, and I acknowledge that.

 What country do you think has an excellent alternative transportation network?

-Germany has a very functional, sustainable, and fast train network; you can virtually go everywhere.
+Germany has a functional, sustainable, fast train network; you can virtually go everywhere.

-Technologies such as the internet might help us become more sustainable; for instance, you have now finished your Master’s in Functional Ecology, and you have done so fully online.
+Technologies like the internet might help us become more sustainable; for instance, you have now finished your Master’s in Functional Ecology and have done so fully online.
 What can you tell us about it?

-This Master’s aims to help us understand how things work inside ecosystems because we all hear that biodiversity is very important and that we have to take care of ecosystems, but when you hear that on TV, you don’t really know why this is important.
+This Master’s aims to help us understand how things work inside ecosystems because we all hear that biodiversity is essential and that we must take care of ecosystems.
+Still, when you hear that on TV, you don’t know why this is important.
 In this Master’s, we learned why the tiger is essential, the jellyfish’s role, etc.

 And why are ecosystems so important?

 I support the school of thinking that emphasizes the intrinsic importance of ecosystems, meaning ecosystems are essential just because they are.
-On a more scientific basis, of course, there’s a lot of data and evidence that support the idea of the importance of an ecosystem; all animals rely on ecosystems, and we also make use of them.
-Ecosystems are at the heart of many things we do from tourism to healthcare.
+On a more scientific basis, of course, a lot of data and evidence support the idea of the importance of an ecosystem; all animals rely on ecosystems, and we also use them.
+Ecosystems are at the heart of many things we do, from tourism to healthcare.

-What about this trend that supports the idea of using ecosystems and biodiversity to fight climate change and slow down global warming?
+What about this trend supporting the idea of using ecosystems and biodiversity to fight climate change and slow global warming?

 We can indeed make use of ecosystems to find solutions to climate change.
-However, using this expression of “making use of nature,” perhaps we can find a better alternative to that; it sounds so capitalist… We need to fight climate change by all the means possible, and we need to do it properly.
+However, using this expression of “making use of nature,” perhaps we can find a better alternative; it sounds so capitalist… We need to fight climate change by all the means possible, and we need to do it properly.
 We know that restoring ecosystems makes a difference in this fight.
-We know that preserving biodiversity will allow these ecosystems to thrive, and we know that donating to transparent nonprofits such as TiME is the correct thing to do.
-We will be lying to ourselves if we think that the fight against climate change can be taken with a business or economic perspective.
+Preserving biodiversity will allow these ecosystems to thrive.
+We know that donating to transparent nonprofits such as TiME is the correct thing to do because your donation goes to where it’s needed.
+We will lie to ourselves if we think that we can fight against climate change through a business or economic approach.

 Can you recall a moment during your last years of training in which you realized you were learning a lot?